-Return flight from most UK airports to Havana (via Amsterdam) using the scheduled services of KLM.
+Return flights are available from most UK airports to Havana (via Amsterdam) using the scheduled services of KLM.
 Outbound flight departs early morning, return flight arrives back mid-afternoon.
 Direct flights are also available from London Gatwick with Virgin Atlantic, at similar times.

 A 1950s taxi

 click here to see the photographs in our Cuba Album